Triads-Developer/labelR/README.md

 ## Tutorial

-This tutorial provides a complete walkthrough of how to use labelR to conduct pairwise data labeling on MTurk.
-It assumes that you have both a basic level of understanding about both MTurk and R. The tutorial begins by demonstrating how to create a worker qualification and corresponding qualification test that will permit only authorized workers to complete
+This tutorial provides a complete walkthrough for using labelR to conduct pairwise data labeling on MTurk.
+It assumes that you have a basic level of understanding about both MTurk and R. The tutorial begins by demonstrating how to create a worker qualification and corresponding qualification test that will permit only authorized workers to complete